sandrolain/protocol/README.md

 # Structured LIghtweight MEssage Protocol (SLiMe)

-L'obiettivo che si pone il protocollo SLiMe è di fornire uno metodo di comunicazione leggero per canali basati su TCP o UDP.
+The purpose of the SLiMe (Structured Lightweight Message Protocol) is to provide a lightweight communication method for channels based on TCP or UDP.

-Il protocollo definisce principalmente tre parti:
+The protocol primarily consists of three parts:

-- un header e alcune sequenze opzionali contenenti le informazioni sull'interpretazione del messaggio
+- a header and optional sequences that contain information about message interpretation
-- un formato per la serializzazione del payload che permetta di definire dati semi-strutturati
+- a format for serializing the payload that allows for semi-structured data definition
-- un crc per la validazione e/o signature del messaggio
+- a crc for message validation or signature

 ## Message Format